tarwn/lessthandot-hugo/blogs/content/posts/2011-12-07-dynamic-connections-in-ssis-extract.md

 Success!!!
 Connect to the destination and verify the contents loaded.

-If you go down this route of dynamic connections, it is recommended to read [Jamie Thomson][2]'s [blog][3], “[Verify a connection before using it [SSIS]”][3] on validating the connection are active before allowing a long hanging process and failures in the packages.
+If you go down this route of dynamic connections, it is recommended to read [Jamie Thomson][2]'s [blog][3], "[Verify a connection before using it [SSIS]"][3] on validating the connection are active before allowing a long hanging process and failures in the packages.

 Happy auditing and I hope this helps both on dynamic connections and utilizing multiple packages.